Weathertop Farm LLC

 - Please contact us at email@example.com with any questions.

-Educational Opportunities: Group farm classes: We aim to hold a class about once every week or every two weeks, depending on the season.
+Educational Opportunities: Group farm classes: We aim to hold a class about once every two weeks, sometimes weekly, depending on the season.
 Classes start with lunch, and discussions are prefaced by a variety of short readings or videos to spur conversation.
 We focus on a wide range of topics related to farming and symbiotic issues.
-Classes alternate between practical how-to classes & more theoretical discussions, in which Farmer Cedric delves into his passion which combines philosophy & farming.
+Classes alternate between practical how-to classes and more theoretical discussions, in which Farmer Cedric delves into his passion which combines philosophy and farming.
 When possible, we do our best to cater class offerings to individual preference and interest.
-Additional Opportunities: *Access to our farm library, including some recommended readings and podcasts *Visit with other farms & alternative food systems in Floyd *Occasional workshops, lectures, films, conferences offered in the Floyd area *farming conference, when possible
+Additional Opportunities: *Access to our farm library, including some recommended readings and podcasts *Visit with other farms and alternative food systems in Floyd *Occasional workshops, lectures, films, conferences offered in the Floyd area *Farming conference, when possible

 Meals: Monday through Friday, we eat lunch together as a team—Farmers Sarah and Cedric, apprentices, and managers.
 Other family and friends may sometimes join, as well.
 Sometimes apprentices will be invited to dinner with advance notice.
 All other meals you will be responsible for yourself.
 You will have access to food that is grown on the farm.
 When we have time we enjoy growing a garden and sharing the produce between the team.
 Please be aware that since we are in the business of raising and selling meat, our farm-raised protein is a staple of our diet, and we are unable to accommodate vegan diets.